moosefactory/MF-Metal-Example/README.md

 It is also a guideline on how to architecture swift software in a safe and scalable way.

-I don't pretend to give the highest code quality or the best possible architecture, but simply to share my way to code after 30 years spent to scratch my head on these problems.
+I don't pretend to give the highest code quality or the best possible architecture, but simply to share my way to achieve this little after years spent to scratch my head on these problems.

 ### References